Zoobumafu/Playlist-Saber/README.md

 ## Future Plans -
 # Near Future -
+- Switch control positions so the software can run on smaller screens.
-In the comming days and weeks, I will likely only work on bug fixes (if any are found) and on small requested features
+- In the comming days and weeks, I will likely only work on bug fixes (if any are found) and on requested features.

-# Allot in the Future -
+# Far Future -
-I will attempt to create a BeatSaver search menu with the option to download songs into a specificied playlist right from there.
+Add a search and download functionality (Since I am starting college soon, this feature may never come to fruition)

 ## Credit